 Here I’ll focus mainly on the journal marketplace, which accounts for the great majority of dollars spent by research libraries.
 Books pose a somewhat different set of issues.

 To invoke another metaphor and provide some comparative context, consider the marketplace for office chairs.
 If I choose not to buy a chair from Herman Miller, that doesn’t mean I don’t get to have a chair; it just means I have to buy a different brand of chair.
-Herman Miller can only command a very high price for its chairs if, a) a great many of its potential customers believe their chairs are of very high quality, and b) and those customers have sufficient money to pay for them.
+Herman Miller can only command a very high price for its chairs if, a) a great many of its potential customers believe its chairs are of very high quality, and b) those customers have sufficient money to pay for them.
 Herman Miller’s ability to command those high prices will be undermined to the degree that other chair makers enter the marketplace and offer high-quality chairs as well.
 If, however, Herman Miller were the only chair maker in the world, its position would be much different, and the market’s responses to its pricing signals would be distorted.

 This is, arguably, the position in which journal publishers find themselves.
 So let’s start with their situation.

 Publishers.
 Journal publishers sell two services in the scholarly-communication marketplace — one is a suite of services they sell to authors (who trade distribution rights and often their copyrights for the services of review, editing, certification, dissemination, and some degree of archiving) and one set of services to libraries and individual subscribers (who trade money for access to articles).
 Author services are provided in a more-or-less normally competitive marketplace, because authors have a meaningful choice of venues for their work.
 Services to libraries, however, are not.
 The moderating pressures that competition exerts on price increases in more conventionally competitive environments do not apply in the journals marketplace.
-If a publishers decides to double what it charges a customer for access, the customer does not have the option of going to a competitor for a functionally similar product.
+If a publisher decides to double what it charges a customer for access, the customer does not have the option of going to a competitor for a functionally similar product.
 This fact severely distorts the signals a publisher receives back from the marketplace in response to any change in price, and thus makes it very difficult for the publisher to know whether it is charging the “right” price.

 Authors.
 Authors also receive partial and distorted signals from the marketplace in response to their inputs.
 They submit manuscripts to publishers, and get feedback based purely on quality and relevance: if their submission is of high enough quality and good enough fit for the journal the article will be accepted, in which case the author will receive (in lieu of payment from the publisher) the benefits of editing, certification, and dissemination.
 The author’s choice of journal has varying impacts on the marketplace depending on whether she submits to a $500 journal or a $20,000 journal—but those impacts are absorbed by other participants in the system, and are not felt directly by the author.
 The only consequence directly experienced by the author is that of prestige and exposure (or lack thereof).
 An author who contributes to a journal seen by others as exploitative or “immoral” may get some negative feedback from colleagues, but this is quite unlikely—and that feedback constitutes a relatively weak signal compared to, say, seeing one’s name on the contents page of the top journal in one’s field.
 Similarly, when an author contributes to a more “virtuous” journal, she receives no direct benefit for doing so.